 My autobiographical Paintings deal with many personal Issues – life stories, and memories.
-They are expressions of my life journey.
+They reflect my life journey.
 A couple of my paintings represent my recollections of my childhood memories of the garden which was made by my father and was the most beautiful garden in the city.
 I made two painting versions of that garden.
-They tell my fathers’ love and life stories: how he met my mother and fell in love with her.
+They tell my father’s love and life stories: how he met my mother and fell in love with her.

-In painting Overloaded I expressed how my mother was working hard; she gave birth to eight children, always pregnant, breast-feeding, and taking care of children.
+The painting Overloaded shows how my mother was working hard; she gave birth to eight children, always pregnant, breast-feeding, and taking care of children.
 My father also worked hard.
 He used to get up before dawn going to farm or garden and come home late night.
-The Paintings also contain the wonderful images representing the Iranian hospitality where they leave there door open to guests.
+The Paintings also contain the wonderful images representing the Iranian hospitality where they leave their door open to guests.
 My house had been made of mud and hay; we always had guests.
 Children respected older people.

-Cradle of Culture painting deals with whole interrelation of Persian visual culture with Persian alphabets.
-The castle or port that was close to our garden, in which I was conceived, had been made by some revolutionary group to fight against the government of the time, and after the fights finished, the place was occupied by travelling tribes.
-The content of the painting are really some kinds of the Iranian folk stories and show how these simple tribal people live.
+Cradle of Culture painting deals with whole interrelation of Persian visual culture with Persian alphabets and artifacts.
+The castle or port that was close to our garden, had been made by some revolutionary group to fight against the government of the time, and after the fights finished, the place was occupied by travelling tribes.
+The content of the painting is really some kinds of Iranian folk stories and show how these simple tribal people live.